kevgo/text-runner/textrun-shell/README.md

 </a>

-Our tutorial starts this long-running server to run in parallel with Text-Runner with the
+Our tutorial instructs the user to start this long-running server to run in parallel with Text-Runner with the
 <b type="action/name-full">shell/server</b> action:

 <a type="extension/runnable-region">